 - Write a short description of your project in the "Description" section (optional).

 - Click "Continue" to load the project into DNA Subway.

-There are many plants, animals, and fungi which do not have a documented barcode sequence.
-For instance, there are an estimated 350,000 species of angiosperms (flowering plants), but as of June 2013 there were only about 74,000 rbcL angiosperm sequences in GenBank.
+There are many plants, animals, and fungi that do not have a documented barcode sequence.
+For instance, there are an estimated 350,000 species of angiosperms (flowering plants), but as of July 2018 there were only about 270,000 rbcL angiosperm sequences in GenBank.
 For other species, diversity in the barcode sequences are not well characterized.
 This means that there are opportunities to submit novel sequences and contribute to the global barcoding effort.
 Only samples that have high quality sequence for both the forward and reverse reads are good enough to ensure a low error rate and can be published to GenBank, so the sequence quality must be checked.
 Sequences for which there is only one high quality read are not be considered high enough quality to publish.
 These sequences and those with no high quality sequence are can still be analyzed even though the results are not publishing quality.

 Pair and Build Consensus for Forward and Reverse Reads